We may earn a commission when you buy through links in our articles. Learn more.

 Grimnyr

-Do the Leagues of Votann have psykers?
-Yes!
-The Grimnyr is kind of like a techno-psyker; they have a particular cloned trait that lets them interact with the warp, but they also use ‘barrier technology’ (including special AI drones called CORVs) to do it more safely.
-It’s also the job of each League’s Grimnyr to interface with its Votann Ancestor Core using arcane technology.
+The Grimnyr is a very unusual kind of 40k Psyker – they’re (almost) safe to be around.
+Their unique Cloneskein lets them interact with the warp, but they also use ‘barrier technology’ (including special AI drones called CORVs) to do it more safely.
+Each League’s Grimnyr is also the one who interfaces with its Votann Ancestor Core, using arcane technology.

 Warhammer 40k Leagues of Votann guide - Games Workshop photo showing the Hekaton Land Fortress model